A Proven Literacy Skills Resource

 Education Endowment Foundation & Lexia Study (2018-2019):

-Based on the strength of existing studies, Lexia’s large user base across England and a strong alignment to their guidance reports on improving Literacy, the EEF identified Lexia as a ‘promising program’ and are currently evaluating its effectiveness in 50+ primary schools.
-Findings of this two-arm randomised control trial will be published in Spring 2020.
+Based on the strength of existing studies, Lexia’s large user base across England and a strong alignment to their guidance reports on improving Literacy, the EEF identified Lexia as a promising program to investigate and are currently evaluating its effectiveness in 50+ primary schools.
+Findings of this two-arm randomised control trial will be published in July 2020.

 For more information on the Lexia Education Endowment Foundation (EEF) study, click here.